To deliver cutting-edge customer service, your front-line employees have to be able to hold a good conversation with AI ChatBots for Business.

-– but they don’t necessary have to be human.
+– but they don’t necessarily have to be human.
 Increasingly, businesses have found successful ways to improve customer interactions with chatbots, sometimes also known as interactive agents or Artificial Conversational Entities.
 While consumers have already grown accustomed to peppering Siri with questions or barking orders at Alexa, an organization doesn’t have to be a tech giant in the realm of Google or consumer goods behemoth like Amazon to benefit from using chatbots for business.

 An application of AI and natural language processing, businesses often use chatbots for customer support, boosting productivity for human employees and reducing overhead by cutting down on labor costs for menial tasks.